 For well over a decade families and youth participated in this intensive six month program structured within the ethos of a particular necessity: Making available clinically sound integrative therapeutic modalities for those living on the edges inside of our local community.

 After 16 years of development and implementation, Mark and Leigh no longer offer direct services to this program.
-They now provide training and consultation to local, national, and international organizations as well as provide training in certification in the Embodiment of Peace Matrix.
+They now provide training and consultation to local, national, and international organizations as well as provide training and certification in The Embodiment of Peace Matrix©.

 The Embodied Conversation has been of service to individuals, businesses, non profit organizations, schools, law enforcement ,and department of health and human services.